-1. Different types of nanomaterials including semiconductor quantum dots, metal nanoparticles, polymer nanoparticles, carbon based nanomaterials, inorganic nanomaterials, organic nanomaterials, OD, 1D, 2D, and 3D nanomaterials.
-1.7 - Identify supramolecular chemistry in natural processes1.8 - Describe the principle of cation and anion binding by supramolecular hosts with examples1.9 - Describe solid-state inclusion compounds and give examples1.10 - Appraise the use of supramolecular self-assembly in designing and interpreting molecular devices2.
-Characterisation techniques for the morphology, structure and property analysis of nanomaterials.3.
-The applications of different nanomaterials in diverse fields such as electronics, energy, environment, and healthcare.4.
-Key supramolecular interactions based on intermolecular interactions: Cation binding: The crown ethers; The Lariat ethers and podands; The cryptands; The spherands; Selectivity in cation complexation; The template effect and high dilution; The calixarenes; The siderophores.5.
-Supramolecular chemistry of life: Membrane potentials; Membrane transport6.
-Molecular devices: Introduction; Supramolecular photochemistry; Molecule based electronics; sensors; nonlinear optical materials
+- 1. Different types of nanomaterials including semiconductor quantum dots, metal nanoparticles, polymer nanoparticles, carbon based nanomaterials, inorganic nanomaterials, organic nanomaterials, OD, 1D, 2D, and 3D nanomaterials. - 2.
+Characterisation techniques for the morphology, structure and property analysis of nanomaterials. - 3.
+The applications of different nanomaterials in diverse fields such as electronics, energy, environment, and healthcare. - 4.
+Key supramolecular interactions based on intermolecular interactions: Cation binding: The crown ethers; The Lariat ethers and podands; The cryptands; The spherands; Selectivity in cation complexation; The template effect and high dilution; The calixarenes; The siderophores. - 5.
+Supramolecular chemistry of life: Membrane potentials; Membrane transport - 6.
+Molecular devices: Introduction; Supramolecular photochemistry; Molecule based electronics; sensors; nonlinear optical materials.

-Learning Outcomes Outcome Number Description 01 Discuss the concepts of nanomaterials & nanotechnology.
+Learning Outcomes Outcome Number Description 01 Discuss the concepts of nanomaterials and nanotechnology.
 02 Identify the physical & chemical properties of nanomaterials as compared to their bulk counterparts.
 03 Know different types of nanomaterials including semiconductor quantum dots, metal nanoparticles, polymer nanoparticles, carbon based nanomaterials, inorganic nanomaterials, organic nanomaterials, OD, 1D, 2D, & 3D nanomaterials.
-04 Describe the synthesis and processing of a diversity of nanomaterials & their mechanisms.
+04 Describe the synthesis and processing of a diversity of nanomaterials and their mechanisms.
 05 Explain the applications of different nanomaterials in diverse fields such as electronics, energy, environment, and healthcare.
 06 Describe underlying principles of supramolecular chemistry.
-07 Analyse the morphology, structure and properties of nanomaterials using a wide variety of experimental techniques.
-08 Apply nanomaterials and nanotechnology to solve problems and perform applications.
-09 Apply the knowledge in designing molecular machines for electronics, sensors, etc. 10 Be competent at self-study, able to think across your own discipline, explore other fields and be able to quickly assimilate information.
-11 Write scientific reports and use references properly.
+07 Describe the principle of cation and anion binding by supramolecular hosts with examples.
+08 Describe solid-state inclusion compounds and give examples.
+09 Appraise the use of supramolecular self-assembly in designing and interpreting molecular devices.
+10 Analyse the morphology, structure and properties of nanomaterials using a wide variety of experimental techniques.
+11 Apply nanomaterials and nanotechnology to solve problems and perform applications.
+12 Apply the knowledge in designing molecular machines for electronics, sensors, etc 13 Be competent at self-study, able to think across your own discipline, explore other fields and be able to quickly assimilate information.
+14 Write scientific reports and use references properly.